Entity Identification¶

 .<urn:dydra:LocatedAgent>

-: an agent for which the client IP address is known, but otherwise the identity is not.
+: an agent for which the client IP address is known, but the identity is not.

 An agent is identified with a URL of the form <http://dydra.com/users/agent1>